redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 that somehow outside the purview (or comfort zone) of the Jim and Pilar Roadshow?

+Or is it that the point is not to debate the question of intellectual freedom or neutrality at all, but to present a common front, to reinforce the standard professional discourse of liberal hegemony?
+The homogeneity of the panels suggests that radically different points of view are not of major concern or interest.

 At the OLA Superconference, I presented a critique of the mythological connection between libraries and democracy, and I argued that the usual liberal bromides and platitudes are based on a presumption that people